Mammoth debt hangs over next Italian government

 The anti-establishment 5-Star movement wants to temporarily freeze the payment of interest rates on Italian government bonds - something that would essentially amount to default.

-But analysts say investors should not expect any significant debt reduction in the short term given Italy’s painful recession and its history of anemic growth rates.
+But analysts say investors should not expect any significant debt reduction in the short term given Italy’s painful recession and its history of anaemic growth rates.

 Italy’s debt cost 80 billion euros to service last year - equivalent to 5.5 percent of gross domestic product and four times the austerity budget implemented by Monti.